alicerunsonfedora/termina/README.md

-# swiftmud
+# SwiftMUD

+## Objectives
-A multi-user dungeon written in Swift
+* Write a MUD in Swift
+* Compare to the methods used in Java